The Richmond Graffiti

-The thousands of graffiti written and drawn by prisoners and others from the First World War onwards on the walls of the cell block at Richmond Castle form a unique and remarkable record.
+The thousands of graffiti written and drawn by prisoners and others from the 19th century onwards on the walls of the cell block at Richmond Castle form a unique and remarkable record.
 But the graffiti are extremely fragile – they line the walls of a 19th-century building that wasn’t designed to last.

-This short video explains why it’s so important to preserve the cell block and graffiti, and how we plan to protect them for the long term.read more about our plans to conserve the graffiti
+This short video explains why it’s so important to preserve the cell block and graffiti, and how we plan to protect them for the long term.read more about how we are conserving the graffiti

 More about Richmond Castle